I’ve written in depth before about the supplements I personally take, which for a long time included fermented cod liver oil.

 On August 21, 2015, Weston A. Price Foundation Vice President Dr. Kaayla Daniel released a 100+ page report detailing the results of independent lab tests that she had on samples of Green Pastures Fermented Cod Liver Oil and that alleged major issues with the brand, including rancidity, lower levels of nutrients than were claimed, and sourcing issues.

 Dr. Daniel’s report claims that FCLO is not actually fermented, is rancid, putrid, and adulterated with other (cheaper) oils.
 It also alleges that there are lower levels of fat soluble nutrients in FCLO than claimed and that the oil isn’t even from cod.
 Serious claims from a well-respected person in the real food community.

 Understandably, this has left many people in the real food community reeling and looking for answers.
-I’ve gotten many emails, comments, and social media messages in the last few days asking what my take on the subject is, and have spent the last several days researching all of the claims from both sides.
+I’ve gotten many emails, comments, and social media messages in the last few days asking what my take on the subject is, and have spent a lot of time researching this myself.

 Below is my personal opinion and research on this issue based on the information available right now.
 I will continue to update this post as more information is revealed.

 My hope is that no matter the outcome of further research and study about fermented cod liver oil, the real food community will take this as a lesson in the importance of verifying the quality of supplements and use this as an opportunity to improve the real food movement, rather than to divide the community.

 Is Fermented Cod Liver Oil Safe or Rancid?

 Based on the information available from both sides, I don’t think it is possible for anyone (short of Green Pastures, the company producing the fermented cod liver oil in question) to know the answers to all of the questions that many people are asking right now.
 At the same time, there are some holes in the report from Dr. Daniels and some potential financial ties that have come to light that call her motivation into question.